First Industrial Realty Trust (FR)

 Peter E. Baccile President and Chief Executive Officer

-Johannson L. Yap Chief Investment Officer and Executive Vice President, West Region
+Johannson Yap Chief Investment Officer and Executive Vice President - West Region

-Jennifer Matthews Rice joined First Industrial as General Counsel in 2019, where she oversees all legal affairs for the company.
-With more than 20 years of legal experience, Ms. Matthews Rice previously held positions as Senior Vice President, General Counsel, and Secretary of Brandywine Realty Trust, Fund Real Estate Counsel for Exeter Property Group, and General Counsel for Preferred Real Estate Investments.
-She also worked as an associate attorney with Ballard Spahr LLP.
+Ms. Matthews Rice joined First Industrial as General Counsel in 2019, overseeing legal affairs with over 20 years of legal experience.
+Her previous roles include Senior Vice President, General Counsel and Secretary of Brandywine Realty Trust, Fund Real Estate Counsel for Exeter Property Group, and General Counsel for Preferred Real Estate Investments.

 AI Analysis | Feedback